Police Story (film series)

-Police Story (警察故事系列) is a Hong Kong action comedy crime film franchise created by and starring Jackie Chan.
+Police Story (警察故事系列) is a Hong Kong action film series created by and starring Jackie Chan.
 It comprises seven films, variously directed by Jackie Chan, Stanley Tong, Benny Chan, and Ding Sheng, and produced by Raymond Chow, Leonard Ho, Jackie Chan, Barbie Tung, Willie Chan, Solon So and Yang Du.
 The first film Police Story was released on 14 December 1985.
-The film's success led to three sequels, two spin-offs (Crime Story and Supercop 2), and two reboots (New Police Story and Police Story 2013).
+The film's success led to three sequels, one spin-off (Supercop 2), and two reboots (New Police Story and Police Story 2013).

 Chan began work on the film after a disappointing experience working with director James Glickenhaus on The Protector, which was intended to be his entry into the American film market.
 The first Police Story film is considered by fans to be one of Chan's best films.
 It was a massive hit in Asia.
 According to his autobiography, I Am Jackie Chan, Chan considers the film his best, in terms of action and stunts.
-The first three Police Story films were voted among the best action films of all time in Time Out's poll of film critics, directors, actors, and stunt actors, with Police Story ranked 4th, Police Story 2 ranked 61st, and Police Story 3: Supercop ranked 75th.
+The first three Police Story films were voted among the best action films of all time in Time Out's poll of film critics, directors, actors, and stunt actors, with Police Story ranked 5th, Police Story 2 ranked 61st, and Police Story 3: Supercop ranked 75th.